Final risk analysis for the review of biosecurity import requirements for Tahitian limes from the Cook Islands, Niue, Samoa, Tonga and Vanuatu

 New scientific information

-Scientific information can be provided to the department at any time, including after a risk analysis has been completed.
+Scientific information can be provided to the department at any time, even after a risk analysis has been completed.
 The department will consider the information provided and will review the import policy.

 For more information, stakeholders can email